Urea Test

 Urea levels increase with age and also with the amount of protein in your diet.
 High-protein diets may cause abnormally high urea levels.
 Very low-protein diets can cause abnormally low urea levels.
 Lower urea levels are also seen in infants and small children.

-Drugs that damage kidney function may increase urea levels.
+Drugs that can impair kidney function may increase urea levels.
 Your urea and creatinine may be monitored if you are on certain drugs.

 Urea and creatinine are often the first tests that are used to check how well the kidneys are able to filter waste products from your blood.
 Your doctor may also request electrolyte tests such as sodium and potassium, or calcium to help understand how your kidneys are functioning.